 THE SWEETNESS OF OLD AND NEW

 One of my favourite ways to experience a new culture is through dessert, which is why I recommend a visit to THE LOUNGE.
 Here, you can discover a captivating array of sweets crafted by local wagashi artisans and our award-winning Executive Pastry Chef.
-Wagashi are traditional confections made with plant-based ingredients like mochi and azuki beans, best paired with a cup of Japanese green tea.
-You can also enjoy reinvented teatime classics, seasonal fruit parfaits and fine pastries.
+Enjoy a cup of Japanese green tea recommended by our tea sommelier, along with reinvented teatime classics, seasonal fruit parfaits and fine pastries.
 Each bite feels special as you gaze out over the prestigious Otemachi area, where shōgun and daimyō reigned supreme in the Edo period.

 THE SPARKLE OF LOCAL FIREWORKS